-Hold your baby skin-to-skin as soon as he is born.
-Encourage him to breastfeed as soon as possible.
+Hold your baby skin-to-skin as soon as they are born.
+Encourage them to breastfeed as soon as possible.

 Latching on